Convict Cichlid Care – A Complete Guide

 • If you have a breeding pair, you will need at least a 50-gallon tank.

-If you want to play it safe, it might be a good idea to choose a tank size that’s larger than what you think is necessary.
+If you want to play it safe, it is a good idea to choose a tank size that’s larger than what you think is necessary.
 This is probably better than trying to get by with the bare minimum.

 Create the Right Conditions